sjrd/scala-js/javalib/src/main/scala/java/util/regex/README.md

 `PatternCompiler` never uses any other JS RegExp flag.
 `Pattern` adds the 'g' flag for its general-purpose instance of `RegExp` (the one used for everything except `Matcher.matches()`), as well as the 'y' flag if the regex is sticky and it is supported.

-### Entry point
+### Capturing groups

-The entry point is `PatternCompiler#compile()`, which:

-1. Processes an embedded flag expression as the beginning of the pattern,
-2. Validates the flags,
-3. Processes an initial `\G` boundary matcher to record the pattern as sticky, and
-4. Calls the main compilation method `compileTopLevelOrInsideGroup(insideGroup = false)`.

-The latter is recursive for `()`-enclosed groups, and flat for other subexpressions.

-We first describe the compilation with the assumption that the underlying `RegExp`s support the `u` flag.
-This is always true in ES 2015+, and dynamically determined at run-time in ES 5.1.
-We will cover later what happens when it is not supported.
+Usually, there is a 1-to-1 relationship between original group numbers and compiled groups numbers.
+However, differences are introduced when compiling atomic groups and possessive quantifiers.
+Therefore, we maintain a mapping from original group numbers to the corresponding group numbers in the compiled pattern.
+We use for those purposes:

+* when compiling back references of the form `\N`, and
+* when using the `Matcher` API to retrieve the groups' contents, start and end positions.

+Named capturing groups are always compiled as numbered capturing groups, even in ES 2018+.
+We record an additional map of names to the corresponding original group numbers, and use it

+* when compiling named back references of the form `\k<name>` (as numbered back references), and
+* when using the `Matcher` API with group names.

-### Main "control structures"
+### Other main "control structures"

 The following constructs are translated as is:

 * Sequences and alternatives,
 * Greedy quantifiers of the form `X*`, `X+` and `X?`,
 * Lazy quantifiers of the form `X*?`, `X+?` and `X??`,
-* Nameless capturing groups `(X)`, after updating the group counts and group number map,
+* Non-capturing groups of the form `(?:X)`,
-* Non-capturing groups and look-ahead groups of the form `(?:X)`, `(?=X)` and `(?!X)`,
+* Look-ahead groups of the form `(?=X)` and `(?!X)`,
 * Look-behind groups of the form `(?<=X)` and `(?<!X)`, after validating that they are supported.

-Named capturing groups are compiled as nameless ones.
-The mapping from their name to their allocated group number is recorded in `namedGroups`.

-Atomic groups and possessive quantifiers are handled specially and will be discussed later.
+The following constructs have special handling and will be discussed later:

+* Atomic groups of the form `(?>X)`, and
+* Possessive quantifiers, for example of the form `X*+`.

 ### Single code points